system76/docs/content/software-triage.md

  2. Check for updates.
  3. Fix the package manager.
- 4. Update with packages held.
- 5. Test 2nd Admin User.
+ 4. Test 2nd Admin User.
- 6. Test in a Live Disk
+ 5. Test in a Live Disk

     **Surgical - Invasive but Reversible**

- 7. Remove or install individual packages.- Surgically Invasive, easy to reverse.
+ 6. Remove or install individual packages.
- 8. Try a Different Kernel|-- System modifications, global changes.
-Invasive.
+ 7. Try a Different Kernel

      **Global - Invasive and Irreversible**

- 9. Upgrade OS
+ 8. Upgrade OS
- 10. Reinstall the OS.
+ 9. Reinstall the OS.

 ### 1. Get Logs